CLI & Scriptability API

 quest

-Launch, clear, or end a crystl Quest party from the command line. quest start is the CLI parity for the desktop “begin quest” panel: it summons the gem’s party so a fleet of role-played agents start working in a shared chat room. quest clear archives the chat. quest end stops the active quest and turns heroes back into normal solo shards.
-These are mutations, so they’re Guild-gated.
+Launch, plan, clear, or end a crystl quest from the command line. quest start is the CLI parity for the desktop “begin quest” panel: it summons the gem’s party so a fleet of role-played agents start working in a shared chat room. quest clear archives the chat. quest end stops the active quest and turns heroes back into normal solo shards.
+The planning verbs (master, propose, templates save) drive the quest master flow.
+These are mutations, so they’re Guild-gated; quest levels and quest templates list are read-only and free.

 crystl quest start # launch the gem's active party